55 Dating Tips to Find a Long Term Relationship

 8. Try to find people with some common interests

-Some say opposites attract and sometimes they probably do but it can be hard to build a long-term future with somebody you have nothing in common with.
+Some say opposites attract and sometimes they probably do but it can be hard to build a long-term future with engagement, wedding, kids, and so on with somebody you have nothing in common with.
 We’re not saying you need to be clones of each other but one or two common interests can really help in the long term.

 9. Don’t procrastinate